tinhtinhnguyen/RealUnderWraps/README.md

   }
   Serial.println("Setup complete.");
 ```
-Here the device anonomoysly signs into firebase and posts it's mac adress onto the database and looks like this
+Here the device anonymously signs into firebase and posts it's MAC address onto the database and looks like this:

 <img width="456" height="242" alt="then" src="https://github.com/user-attachments/assets/af0513b9-12e7-42d4-a721-c11d6c5207e6" />

-Each user's device has a MAC adress which they are responsible for inputting in the app so their device be assigned to them and the device can send messages to them.
-Texts are sent using gmail STMP protocol which can also be viewed in the UnderWrapsOfficialTriggerProtocol.ino but the user authentication process is showcased in RealUnderWraps/blob/main/app/(tabs)/index.tsx where I put the users phone number through an API which then returns their carrier which is used to send texts.
+Each user's device has a MAC address, which they are responsible for inputting in the app so their device be assigned to them.
+Once this is completed, the device can send messages to them.
+Texts are sent using gmail STMP protocol, which can also be viewed in the UnderWrapsOfficialTriggerProtocol.ino, but the user authentication process is showcased in RealUnderWraps/blob/main/app/(tabs)/index.tsx where I put the user's phone number through an API.
+It is then then returned to their carrier which is used to send texts.

-Futhermore, sending texts normally costs money due to SIM but through STMP, you can email a user with their carrier information and their carrier converts the email to a text messages but you do have to format it, here is the code I used to do it.
+Furthermore, sending texts normally costs money due to SIM.
+However. through STMP, you can email a user with their carrier information and their carrier converts the email to a text messages.
+Formatting is still required for this feature.
+Below is the code I used to do it:

 ```cpp
 // Register Device MAC in Firebase ---